-Does A Money Tree Like To Be Root Bound? (+When To Repot)
+Do Money Trees Like To Be Root Bound? (+When To Repot)

-The root system of the money tree is smaller than many other plants, so it doesn’t get root bound very fast.
+The root system of the money tree is smaller than that of many other plants, so it doesn’t get root-bound very fast.

 We have covered all the details regarding a root-bound money tree.
-Let’s understand how you can identify a root-bound plant and the next steps that you need to take.
+Let’s understand how to identify a root-bound plant and the next steps you need to take.

 Please note: Simplify Plants is reader-supported.
 Some links in the post are affiliate links and I get a commission from purchases made through links in the post.